dbgate/dbgate/README.md

 * Create some tutorial video on [youtube](https://www.youtube.com/playlist?list=PLCo7KjCVXhr0RfUSjM9wJMsp_ShL1q61A)
 * Become a backer on [GitHub sponsors](https://github.com/sponsors/dbgate) or [Open collective](https://opencollective.com/dbgate)
 * Add a SQL script to [Public Knowledge Base](https://github.com/dbgate/dbgate-knowledge-base)
-* Where a small coding is acceptable for you, you could [create plugin](https://docs.dbgate.io/plugin-development).
-Plugins for new themes can be created actually without JS coding
+* Where a small coding is acceptable for you, you could [create plugin](https://docs.dbgate.io/plugin-development)
+* Create a new custom theme and share it on [DbGate Cloud](https://github.com/dbgate/dbgate-knowledge-base/tree/master/folder-Themes)

 Thank you!